anywhichway/jovial/README.md

 Due to an unavoidable shortcoming in chrome-proxy, the unit test for testing the prevention of deleting required properties fails.
 All tests should pass in Edge and Firefox.

 # Updates (reverse chronological order)

+2016-03-03-04 v0.0.24 credit card validation modified from RegExp to Luhn algorithm, ability to enhance types using functions added.

 2016-02-04 v0.0.23  ISBN, credit card (CC), IP address (IP).
 Moved most documentatin to GitHUb wiki (https://github.com/anywhichway/jovial/wiki) so it will be easier to upgrade without pushing new NPM packages.